iamtheblackunicorn/Libertas/README.markdown

 Since I saw that governments and social media companies are de-platforming or outright cancelling people for uttering controversial views or views that do not fit in with the mainstream narrative of lies and deceit, I thought I'd create a social network that lets anyone say whatever they want, anywhere.
 You can do on here whatever the hell you want.
 I will not step in your way and should this become larger, neither will anyone else.

+## WARNING :warning:

+This project is still under active development.
+You can find a list of things still to implement, [here](TODO.markdown).

 ## TRY IT :test_tube:

-You can find a live deployed version of the social network [here](https://blvckuncrn.pythonanywhere.com).
+You can find a live deployed version of the social network [here](https://www.libertas.vip).

 ## SETTING UP :hammer: